Kong/docs.konghq.com/app/_src/gateway/kong-enterprise/signed-images.md

    --certificate-identity-regexp='https://github.com/Kong/kong-ee/.github/workflows/release.yml'
 ```

-The command will exit with `0` if the `cosign` verification was complete:
+The command will exit with `0` when the `cosign` verification is complete:

 ```sh
 ...